Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Introduction

-Second, convergence studies of VI schemes are mostly empirical for black-box VI schemes \cite{titsias2015, li2016, hernandez-lobato2016, bamler2017, dieng2017}, and the same arises for schemes based on natural gradients \cite{honkela2010, hensman2012, hoffman2013, lin2019}.
-Indeed, the considered optimization problems are non-convex, making the algorithms hard to analyze (see however \cite{daudel2021} for a study in a convex setting).
-This is in stark contrast with MCMC methods, which can be used alternatively to VI, or optimization procedures, upon which many VI methods are based.
-MCMC methods based on Langevin diffusion are guaranteed to asymptotically produce samples from the target but also benefit from non-asymptotic convergence guarantees \cite{vempala2019, durmus2019langevin, ma2021}.
-These results hold under log-concavity assumptions on the target and leverage the technology of Wasserstein gradient flows \cite{ambrosio2005}.
-Recent works in VI have employed such techniques to prove convergence to the minimizer of the exclusive KL divergence, in the case of a mean-field approximating family \cite{yao2022} or a Gaussian approximating family \cite{lambert2022}, under the same type of hypotheses.
-Note that both aforementioned schemes require the gradients of the logarithm of the target to be implemented exactly, which may be costly or even impossible in a black-box setting \cite{roy2022}.
-On the other hand, convergence results in the optimization literature include monotonic decrease of the objective, which has been proven for some VI schemes, but also convergence to a minimizer, or a stationary point for non-convex problems, and rates of convergence, even for composite objectives with one non-differentiable term \cite{bauschke2011}.
+Second, convergence studies of VI schemes are mostly empirical for black-box VI schemes, whether Euclidean geometry \citep{titsias2015, li2016, hernandez-lobato2016, dieng2017}, natural gradients \citep{honkela2010, hensman2012, hoffman2013, khan2018, lin2019}, or non-Euclidean geometry \citep{khan2016, khan2017}, are used.
+Indeed, the considered optimization problems are non-convex with noisy gradient, making the algorithms hard to analyze.
+This is in stark contrast with MCMC methods, which can be used alternatively to VI.
+MCMC methods based on Langevin diffusion are guaranteed to asymptotically produce samples from the target but also benefit from non-asymptotic convergence guarantees \citep{vempala2019, durmus2019langevin} under log-concavity assumptions on the target.
+Recent VI works have started to close the gap under smoothness and log-concavity assumptions on the target and for specific approximating families.
+For instance, VI algorithms leveraging the Wasserstein geometry have been shown to converge to the minimizer of the exclusive KL divergence, in the case of a mean-field approximating family \citep{yao2022} or a Gaussian approximating family \citep{lambert2022}.
+Related are the convergence guarantees for standard stochastic gradient descent algorithms that have been achieved in \citep{kim2023, domke2023} for location-scale approximating families and exclusive KL divergence.